 - Enter the name and password you chose when installing Nextcloud.
 Click Log in.

 - At "Setup local folder options," click Connect.

 - Nextcloud starts its first sync, and downloads the default "Welcome to Nextcloud" files to your local folder.

 - When your local folder is in sync with the server, you'll see a white checkmark in a green circle.
 When a sync is in progress, this icon turns blue with a white arrows.

 - You'll also see the icon in your notification area.
 Click this icon to open the Nextcloud window.
 Right-click it for a menu of options, including Pause synchronization, Settings, and Quit.

 Congratulations!
 You're now running a private cloud server, and syncing to a client.
-To access your local Nextcloud folder, open a File Explorer window (press Win+E).
+To access your local Nextcloud folder, open a File Explorer window (press Windows key+E).
 On the left, click Nextcloud.

-If you add files or folders here, they will automatically be synced to the cloud, and to any other devices running the client.
+If you add files or folders here, they are automatically synced to the cloud, and to any other devices running the client.

 Install Nextcloud client on your mobile device

 The screenshots in this section are on an Android device, but the steps are the same on iOS.